grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Soft min and soft max

-Set a **Soft min** or **soft max** option for better control of Y-axis limits.
-By default, Grafana sets the range for the Y-axis automatically based on the dataset.
+Set a **Soft min** or **soft max** option for better control of y-axis limits.
+By default, Grafana sets the range for the y-axis automatically based on the dataset.

 **Soft min** and **soft max** settings can prevent blips from turning into mountains when the data is mostly flat, and hard min or max derived from standard min and max field options can prevent intermittent spikes from flattening useful detail by clipping the spikes past a specific point.